 Razer Phone 2 wants to make gamers green with envy.Josh Miller/CNET

-Looking down at the glowing black box on the conference table in Razer"s San Francisco offices one thing is already clear: The Razer Phone 2 is a better device than the gaming phone the company debuted a year ago.
+Looking down at the glowing black box on the conference table in Razer"s San Francisco offices one thing is already clear: The Razer Phone 2 ($700 at Amazon) is a better device than the gaming phone the company debuted a year ago.
 Mostly, because the brick I"m looking at isn"t actually the phone itself, but a wireless charging brick outfitted with a bright ring of colorful LEDs.

 Yes, that means its an iterative evolution of an existing phone -- but the Razer Phone 2 was a good starting point.
 The new model keeps the original"s boxy, black design, loud stereo speakers and astounding 120Hz screen (that"s twice as fast as the 60Hz refresh rate on most phones), but kicks things up a notch with improved camera sensors, support for portrait mode (albeit through software), wireless charging and IP67 water-resistance.

 It also dives deeper into Razer"s DNA as a gaming lifestyle brand.
 The original phone"s matte backing has been shined to a bright, reflective, glossy glass -- and the Razer LED now glows.
 By default, it"s green, but that color can be customized to specific alerts via Razer"s Chroma app.
 Those color settings will extend to the LED strip lining the bottom of that wireless charger I mentioned, too.

 These additions mark a step in the right direction for Razer, a company that"s only released one previous phone.